Whitby Family Footcare Clinic

 • The toe is numbed for comfort

-• A thin portion of the nail is removed down to the root
+• A thin portion of the toenail is removed down to the root

-• A medical chemical is applied to prevent that section of nail from growing back
+• A medical chemical is applied to prevent that section of toenail from growing back

 • An antibiotic may be prescribed if the infection is significant

-This procedure prevents the ingrown portion from returning and provides long‑term relief.
+This procedure prevents the ingrown toenail portion from returning and provides long‑term relief.

 Infected ingrown nail on both sides